DeepWave-KAUST/VelocityGPT2-pub/README.md

 configurations may be required for different combinations of workstation and GPU.

 ## Cite us
-DWXXX - Author1 et al. (2022) Report title.
+DWXXX - Harsuko et al. (2022) VelocityGPT: A sequential depth-wise velocity model generator in an autoregressive framework.